-There are some foods that are for adults only.
+There are some foods that are for mature audiences only.

 Asparagus.
 Guacamole.
-Pickled beets.
-Black olives.
-Liver and onions.
+Beets.
+Olives.
+Liver.
 Calamari.
 Grapefruit.
 Sardines.
 Beer.
-These are definitely foods for adults, WAY beyond the comprehension of most kids, except for the ones who grow up and listen to Zappa.
-Then, one day, sometime after their 18th birthday, they give one of these foods a try and all bets are off.
+These are definitely foods for adults, WAY beyond the comprehension of kids, except for the ones who grow up and listen to Zappa.
+Then, one day, sometime after their 18th birthday, most kids will give one of these foods a try and then all bets are off.
 They can't get enough.
-(This is especially true of beer, which they've probably "tried" well before their 18th birthday, but there are other reasons for that.)
+This is especially true of beer, which they've probably "tried" well before their 18th birthday, but there are other reasons for that.

 Now consider lentil soup.
 From the point of view of a kid.